Kostoulas, Achilleas (MA and PhD alumnus)

 Hello and welcome to this space!

 Most of my work, research and teaching, has been about trying to understand English language education as a complex phenomenon.
-This means, in broad terms, understanding how lots of different people with diverse agendas interact with each other and with their context, against a background of societal expectations, institutional rules and establised routines, and somehow produce activity that is never entirely predictable, but not random either.
+This means, in broad terms, understanding how lots of different people with diverse agendas interact with each other and with their context, against a background of societal expectations, institutional rules and established routines, and somehow produce activity that is never entirely predictable, but not random either.
 My latest attempt, with Juup Stelma, to explain how this happens is in The Intentional Dynamics of TESOL, an upcoming monograph that we expect will be published in 2021.

 My studies in Manchester

-My MA dissertation was supervised by Juup Stelma, at a time a relatively new addition to the group.
+My MA dissertation was supervised by Juup Stelma, at the time a relatively new addition to the group.
 Juup and I soon realised that we had a very similar way of looking at TESOL, and the world, and of being puzzled by the same things.
 We also found out that we tended to think in complementary ways – each pushing the other to make additional conceptual steps as we struggled with the same puzzles.
 It seemed only natural that we decided to continue our collaboration, as I started a PhD.

 I began my PhD studies in October 2008, at about the time my daughter was born.
 Looking back, I am surprised at how I managed to juggle my roles as a teacher, novice researcher and even more novice father.
 I did have a lot of support though, not just by Juup (now my first supervisor), and my second supervisors, Julian Edge and (when the latter retired) Susan Brown, and also by an incredibly supportive cohort of students, including the caring Magdalena de Stefani, the brilliant Paul Breen, and the warm-hearted Mariam Attia, who always looked out for me.
-Also, knowing that the next cohort of PhD students included superstars like Eljee Javier and Lou Harvey did keep me on my toes.
+Also, knowing that the next cohort of PhD students included superstars like Eljee Javier and Lou Harvey kept me me on my toes.
 Anyway, after several ups and downs, and a break, I evenually defended my thesis in November 2014.
 Richard was my internal examiner and Adrian Holliday was my external.
 In the viva, they put me through a fierce line of questioning, and I pushed back hard, but I came out of that room knowing that I had earned that doctorate.

 I did a lot of work that I am proud of while I was affiliated with Manchester.
 This included an article with Magdalena and Paul reporting on our collaboration as a cohort, some contributions to the Researching Multilingually project, and several book chapters and conference presentations connected to my PhD.
 I eventually revised my thesis, and had it published as a monograph, A Language School as a Complex SystemBut the one thing that I treasure the most from my Manchester experience has been the powerful sense of belonging that comes from being part of this community.